SharjilSiddiqui/venturseed-intellitoggle/README.md

-IntelliToggle Frontend Assignment
+IntelliToggle – Frontend Assignment

-This repository contains the implementation of the IntelliToggle homepage, recreated from the provided Figma design as part of the Frontend Developer assignment.
+A responsive, pixel-accurate implementation of the IntelliToggle homepage, built from the provided Figma design as part of the Frontend Developer technical assignment.

-The goal was to closely match the visual design, ensure responsiveness across devices, maintain clean and modular code, and validate layout accuracy using Pixelay.
+✨ Overview

+This project recreates the IntelliToggle marketing homepage using Nuxt 3, Vue 3, and Tailwind CSS, with a strong focus on:

+Visual accuracy

+Responsive layout

+Clean, maintainable code

+Component-based architecture

+The implementation closely matches the provided Figma design and has been validated using Pixelay overlays.

-🔧 Tech Stack
+🛠 Tech Stack

 Framework: Nuxt 3

-Language: Vue 3 (Composition API)
+UI Library: Vue 3 (Composition API)

 Styling: Tailwind CSS

-Build Tooling: Vite (via Nuxt)
+Bundler: Vite (via Nuxt)

-Deployment: (add your hosted URL here, e.g. GitHub Pages / Netlify / Firebase Hosting)

-React / Next.js were intentionally not used, as per assignment requirements.
+Validation Tool: Pixelay

-📁 Project Structure
+📂 Project Structure
 .
 ├── app/
 │   └── app.vue